 235 Intermediate Modern Dance (.5 course) Intensive study and practice of modern dance techniques with an emphasis on the development of performance skills.
 May be repeated for credit.
 Prerequisite: T/D-105 or permission of instructor.
 ARTS, Fall and Spring semesters.

 239 Intermediate Jazz Dance (.5 course) The course is for students with previous training in jazz dance.
 Students continue to develop their movement vocabularies within the jazz idiom while developing greater efficiency and ease of movement through proper body alignment.
 Emphasis is placed on performing longer, more sophisticated jazz dance combinations while understanding the role jazz dance has played in the development of social/vernacular dance, concert dance, and musical theatre.
 Prerequisite: T/D-109 or permission of instructor.
-ARTS, Spring semester, odd years.
+ARTS, Offered occasionally.

 245 Dance Composition (1 course) This course provides an introduction to the process, art, and craft of choreography (making dances), using improvisation to experientially explore the elements of dance.
 Prerequisites: T/D-105 and T/D-235, or permission of instructor.
 Fall semester.

 247 Beginning Directing (1 course) Study and practice of basic principles, skills, and methods of the theatre director, culminating in the in-class production of scenes from dramatic literature.
 Prerequisite: T/D-106, or permission of instructor.
 Spring semester, even years.

 248 Musical Theatre Workshop (1 course) This is a studio course, designed to provide intensive training in musical theatre performance, including vocal and dramatic coaching, scene analysis, song and role preparation, movement for the musical theatre stage, and ensemble work.
 Students will participate in a variety of scene projects drawn from the contemporary and experimental musical theatre repertoire.
 Spring semester, odd years.